 Cinnamon Rhubarb Bread with Brown-Butter Glaze

-Moist, tender and warmly spiced with cinnamon, this Cinnamon Rhubarb Bread with Brown-Better Glaze is an easy quick bread recipe.
+Moist, tender and warmly spiced with cinnamon, this Cinnamon Rhubarb Bread with Brown-Butter Glaze is an easy quick bread recipe.
 Perfect for freezing and gift-giving!

 An Easy Rhubarb Quick Bread